 Pitching Serenity in Age of Stress

 If, like me, you're constantly being fed online ads for pop stress-relieving meds and potions, then congratulations!
-You've been profiled as part of a "newly vulnerable" population: overwhelmed millennials likely to drown their sorrows (over global pandemic, a climbing death toll, a reckless administration, systematic racism, social unrest, exploding cities, mega fires, and rising unemployment), in a meditation app or neatly branded CBD gummies.
+You've been profiled as part of a "newly vulnerable" population: overwhelmed millennials likely to drown their sorrows (over a global pandemic, a climbing death toll, a reckless administration, systematic racism, social unrest, exploding cities, mega fires, and rising unemployment), in a meditation app or neatly branded CBD gummies.

 As 2020 unfolded the ad industry, fueled by dollars from wellness brands and startups, has been constantly encouraging us to take a break, that we deserve some wine to relax, maybe some stress ball gumdrops (with ashwagandha extract and valerian root), a remote texting therapist, or even a stuffed animal to hug when feeling lonely.
 As often with ads, the concept of taking care of ourselves is packaged as an exclusive, trendy, and monetary commodity.